MeyerFire

 I was asked recently for a specific project how much flow the owner should anticipate coming from a building's main drain.

-There's just a few factors that play into exactly how much water to expect.
+There are just a few factors that play into exactly how much water to expect.
 Is the drain serving as the main drain for a system?
 Is it only serving an inspector's test?
-Is the drain off a 1-inch pipe, or 2-inch?
+Is the drain off a 1-inch pipe or 2-inch pipe?
 How much pressure is on the system?

-These aren't often difficult to answer if you're familiar with the job, but each of these answers plays a role in determining how much water will come out of an open orifice.
+These are relatively easy to answer if you're familiar with the job, but each answer plays a role in determining how much water will come out of an open orifice.

-This week I've simplified a few of these parameters to come up with a quick inspector's test and drain calculator for fire sprinkler systems.
+This week, I simplified a few of these parameters to create a quick inspector's test and drain calculator for fire sprinkler systems.

 Give it a spin and let me know what you think in the comments here.